Lawyering in a Diverse World

-RJLI is a professional development opportunity that is offered to SU law students, faculty, staff and alumni.
+RJLI is a professional development opportunity that is offered to SU law students.
 Consistent with our mission to educate lawyers to be leaders for a just and humane world, RJLI is designed to foster leadership skills for working in all areas of the profession in ways that resist systems of privilege and oppression.
-Apply by September 12.
-Click here for details on how to apply.
+Apply by Friday, September 13, 2013.
+Click here for more information.

 Workshop: Working Effectively with Interpreters